grwilson/appliance-build/README.md

 ### Step 4.
 Build the variant

-See the instructions above to setup your build environment and kick off the
+See the instructions [above][#step-4-run-live-build) to setup your build environment and kick off the build:
-build:
     $ ./scripts/docker-run.sh make internal-dcenter